How to Make Classic Peanut Butter Cookies — Easy Step-by-Step Guide

 2. 2

-Step 2: In a large mixing bowl, cream together the softened butter and creamy peanut but
+Step 2: In a large mixing bowl, begin by creaming together the softened butter and cream

 3. 3